HtooNaungWint/MMTour/readme.md

 This project is built using nodejs and express Database is MongoDB

-Even though there are some business logic are need to be implemented The application is up and running perfectly
+Even though some business logic are needed to be implemented The application is up and running perfectly

 Maybe I will try new features and technologies on this app